w-mcilhagga/jsparser/README.md

 ## Constructing the Syntax Tree.

-If we take the parser `expr` and run it with a global state object
+If we take the parser `expr` and run it with a shared state object

 ```javascript
 {